GrosvenorTechnology/OemAccessApi/documentation/Entities/SmartIntegoPortal.md

 **[string[]] (empty)** A person with a permission on this list can execute the `ChangeMode` command.

+### verifyInAreas

+**[entityId[]] (empty)** The list of areas that are to be checked before movement through the portal is allowed.
+Only if they are in the area are they allowed through.
+This does not alter the areas' state.

+### verifyOutOfAreas

+**[entityId[]] (empty)** The list of areas that are to be checked before movement through the portal is allowed.
+Only if they are out of the area are they allowed through.
+This does not alter the areas' state.

 ### Direction Properties (Enter & Exit)

 #### readers